castillohair/enhancer-design/design/README.md

 **Train a DEN** to generate enhancers with activity specific to **one out of [64 biosamples / cell types](./../data/dhs_index/dhs64_training/selected_biosample_metadata.xlsx)** captured by our initial model DHS64.

-Note that the required file `dhs64_single_den_generator.py` defines the generator network architecture.
+The required file `dhs64_single_den_generator.py` defines the generator network architecture.
 Currently this architecture only allows for 145nt-long sequences, and should be modified if a different sequence length is needed.

 This script can be run with the following arguments: